 Unfortunately, even this customary language does not really shed much light on what does or does not constitute a material adverse effect, and a party attempting to establish that a material adverse effect has occurred faces a difficult burden.
-38Accordingly, if possible, practitioners should identify specific, objective conditions that the parties agree would satisfy the definition of a material adverse effect.
-39
+Accordingly, if possible, practitioners should identify specific, objective conditions that the parties agree would satisfy the definition of a material adverse effect.

 Although the absence of a specific event from the definition makes it more likely that the occurrence of such event will not constitute a material adverse effect, parties often negotiate strongly to exclude certain items from the operation of the definition.
-These excluded events tend to be of a more general nature, which allow parties to gain comfort in making representations re-
+These excluded events tend to be of a more general nature, which allow parties to gain comfort in making representations regarding, or providing a termination right based upon, the occurrence of a material adverse effect from a particular date.